 Increased Circulation

 Stretching promotes blood flow to your muscles, delivering essential nutrients and oxygen.
-This increased circulation can aid in faster recovery from injuries and reduce muscle soreness.
+This increased circulation can aid in faster recovery from injuries and help reduce muscle soreness.

 Stress Relief